diyeliaigbe/diyeliaigbe.github.io/publications.md

 ## Papers
 <hr>
-1. A Quantitative Insight into Oil Spill Conflict in the Niger-Delta Region.
+1. A Quantitative Insight into Oil Spill Conflict in the Niger-Delta Region.<br>
-2. Illicit Drug Addiction and Employee Job Performance in the Hospitality Industry in Calabar, Cross River State, Nigeria.
+2. Illicit Drug Addiction and Employee Job Performance in the Hospitality Industry in Calabar, Cross River State, Nigeria.<br>

 ## Media
 <hr>